sralloza/vcm/README.md

 **Note that the credentials will be stored in plain text.**

 It has 2 sections: VirtualCampus and Email.
-All settings must be set, there are no default values.
+If not stated otherwise, all settings must be set as they don't have default values.

 ### VirtualCampus section
 Settings: